-Polymer clay has so many fun uses!
-It’s perfect for making kawaii style jewelry like this.
+Polymer clay, otherwise known as oven bake clay, has so many fun uses!
+It’s perfect for making a moon phase wall hanging like this.
 And it also makes great Geometric Clay Earrings like this.
 Marbling clay is a super cool way to blend colors and make something ordinary become absolutely modern and extraordinary.
 Just check out these marbled clay earrings.

 So let’s do this!

 Oven Bake Clay (We used Sculpey but you can use Fimo if you want to get fancy)

 2 or More Colors of Clay

 Clay Roller (or DIY it with a Simple Pint Glass)

 First, pick up to 3 or 4 different colors.
 White should always be your dominant color so you can see the marbling effect.
 Otherwise, the colors will not be as vivid and will end up more murky.
 You can pick just 2 colors (one being white) if you are looking for something more minimal.

 When picking your colors, consider how they will all look together.
 And consider where you want to put the Marbled Clay Ring Dish when you are finished.
 Do you want to add it to your nightstand or perhaps in your bathroom?
 What colors do you use there.

 Keeping the colors separate, roll all of your individual colors into snakes.
 The snakes should be around the same length but they don’t have to be perfect.
 If you want your colors to be even, you will want your snakes to be the same thickness.
 If you make very thin snakes, it will give the finished dish just a tiny pop of that color.
 Overall, your clay snakes should be a few inches long and around 1/3 of an inch thick.

 Clay sticks to everything!
 So be sure that you are working on a clean surface with no debris.
 As you work, continue to pick up the clay and set it back down to keep it from sticking to your surface.
 If you want your clay to be smooth, you will need a surface with no texture.